mpapecc/StudentEvaluationTask/README.md

-Evaluation Task for Dev Internship
+Evaluation Task for Dev Internship at HR Cloud